 2023 – now

 Simon Bus (Hoensbroek 1989) was already heavily impressed by the power moves of Kujo the Crazy Water Buffalo when he was 12 years old.
 He was a member of the Limburg fusion crew Trashcan Heroes and was part of the (inter)national battle scene.
 In 2013 he graduated from the Maastricht Academy of Fine Arts & Design (Video-Visual Communication) – at the same time he continued to dance.
 With his inquisitive eye and hyper-flexible body, Simon stretches ideas about breakdance.
 As of 2021, Simon is PLAN creator under the aegis of Corpo Máquina and Parktheater.
-He is shaping his final PLAN year in collaboration with DansBrabant.
+2023, his last PLAN year, he shaped in collaboration with DansBrabant.

 The starting point for Simon’s work is his fascination with the discomfort of everyday existence.
 The game between having control and yet losing it again is a recurring theme.
 Sharp, brutal and humorous.
 Simon turns dance forms inside out and upside down.
 In addition to breakdance as the ultimate source of inspiration, Simon finds points of reference in Butoh and in the work of Albert Camus, Egon Schiele, Francis Bacon and David Lynch, for example.